 Tim Bartell

-I recently built a shed in my garden which houses a Raku kiln.
+I built a shed in my garden which houses a Raku kiln.
 Raku is an ancient process of low fired pottery that can be glazed and finished within the hour.
 These pots are fired at 940 degrees centigrade.

 I threw my first pot in 1977 when I joined a pottery evening class because the table tennis class was full.
 I’ve been a potter since then, but took a few years break after my daughter was born.